Johanmkr/AST5220/project/README.md

 ### Milestone 3
-*   Finish theory of line of sight integration
 *   Write about truncation of the multipole expansion
 *   Write a section about what we expect and how to test the different things
-*   Write method section, briefly   ENOUGH?
+*   Fille out method section about intervals and why we use the number of values that we do.
 *   Write results, discussion and make comparison between it and the analytical stuff.
+Improve
 *   Update nomenclature

+### Milestone 4
+*   Write theory about matter power spectrum
+*   Short section about what we expect?
+*   Describe the plots and physics going into it.

+*   Different numerical values, how many points do we spline for and so on.

 *   Plot analytical solutions in the different regimes + plot of the horizons $k\eta$ as functions of $x$.
  ## Questions